-It was agreed not to proceed with the Brougham Street pump-station.
-This may result in streets in the Brougham Street catchment continuing to hold water during heavy rainfall events with properties being susceptible to flooding.
+The previously programmed Brougham Street pump-station is being reviewed because of the high construction cost.
+If this does not proceed then this will result in streets in the Brougham Street catchment continuing to hold water during heavy rainfall events with properties being susceptible to flooding.